JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

     view_all_url: portfolio
   - section_id: services
     type: section_grid
-    title: 'Here''s the tech I love to work with:'
+    title: "Here's the tech I love to work with:"
     subtitle: An optional subtitle of the section
     col_number: two
     is_numbered: true